rmkemker/RIT-18/README.md

 * Compressed (so you don't kill my e-mail account)

 I will use your predicitions on the evaluate_rit18.py script that I provided here and send you the output file.
 I will not score the area outside of the mask, but the background pixels ("class 0") will be scored.
 As soon as I get this up on the evaluation server, then the user will be able to do all of this themselves.

+## MATLAB Tutorial

+Our dataset was recently featured in a MATLAB Deep Learning Tutorial called [Semantic Segmentation of Multispectral Images Using Deep Learning](https://www.mathworks.com/help/images/multispectral-semantic-segmentation-using-deep-learning.html).

 ## Contact